Note: This itinerary is subject to change due to availability and local conditions at the time of departure.

 Arrivals to London

 Touch down in London!
 An EF team member will meet you at the airport to take you to the hotel.
+Your Tour Director will help you settle into London and give you a brief walking tour introduction to the city.
 Meet your fellow travelers, and enjoy a welcome dinner in London.

 Meals included: Breakfast & Dinner